samergul/EmployeeMangementSystem/Installing-the-Dynamite-NuGet-packages-from-our-MyGet.org-feeds.md

 ![GSoft.Dynamite Package](http://i.imgur.com/5qcWXpl.png)

 ###Solution-wide package: GSoft.Dynamite.SP
 The GSoft.Dynamite.SP is a solution-wide NuGet package, meaning that it will not add any DLL references in your projects.
-Rather, this package will just download some files that you can use to help your quickstart your SharePoint custom development project.
+Rather, this package will just download some files to your packages folder and then you can use to help your kickstart your SharePoint custom development project.

 Namely, the GSoft.Dynamite.SP package includes:
 * GSoft.Dynamite.WSP
-    * a solution package that provisions the following DLLs to the GAC
+    * a solution package that provisions the following DLLs to the GAC: GSoft.Dynamite.dll, Autofac.dll, Newtonsoft.Json.dll
+    * provides a few features to help you kickstart your project
+    * install it using ```Add-SPSolution <path-to-file>\GSoft.Dynamite.wsp``` then ```Install-SPSolution GSoft.Dynamite.wsp -Identity GSoft.Dynamite.wsp -GACDeployment``` (or use DSP's ```Deploy-DSPSolutions``` - see below)
 * The Dynamite PowerShell Toolkit (aka DSP)
     * a PowerShell module that can help you automate your project setup
     * install it locally by running the ```Install-DSPModule.ps1``` script
         * Please note that this module will modify your ```C:\Users\your.username\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1``` so that the SharePoint PowerShell Snap-in is attached to all regular PowerShell windows.
 Tweak your profile script manually to your liking after install if you don't like this behavior.
+    * use ```Get-DSPCommand``` to list all available commands

+Thus, the NuGet package GSoft.Dynamite.SP is the perfect companion to GSoft.Dynamite to ensure that the Dynamite DLL and its dependencies are properly deployed to the GAC.
 ![GSoft.Dynamite.SP Package](http://i.imgur.com/dxcbsXW.png)